CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 # --8<-- [end:planned-shifts]

+### Rounds (Visiten)
+# --8<-- [start:rounds]
+In the early shift, at least one employee must conduct a round.
+Employees need to have a proper qualification to conduct a round.
+Therefore, at least one qualified employee needs to be assigned to an early shift on workdays.
+# --8<-- [end:rounds]

 # Objectives
 All the objectives are combined (added) to a total objective function that the minimum will be approximated from.
 Each objective has a weight by which one